 Don't argue.
 Test.

-We conducted A/B tests with hiring managers from various departments like Engineering, Marketing, Customer Service Management etc. within our own company to test out multiple ideas.
+We whipped up some prototypes to conduct A/B tests with hiring managers from various departments like Engineering, Marketing, Customer Service Management etc. within our own company to test out multiple ideas.

 In this particular list format, the feedback section for each candidate profile gets sandwiched and lost.
 This would not help achieve the goal of increasing user engagement.